aasmith1788/smith-dl-imu/estimation/README.md

 ## Notsensor notebooks

 The notebooks in `notsensor` never run the models themselves.
 Instead they read the sensorwise outputs and produce overall statistics.
 The most important file is `maketable.ipynb`, which merges all `.xlsx` files from `Result_peak` and `Result_impulse` to compute the average performance of each sensor location for each model.
 Other notebooks, like `makeEstimationWithPDF_DenseAngles.ipynb` and `makeEstimationWithPDF_DenseMoments.ipynb`, generate the figures seen in presentations and papers.
 Because they operate only on stored results, they finish quickly even on a CPU.

-The sensorwise directory also contains model subfolders such as `wDgModel`, `wDgMiniModel`, and `woDgModel`, which store checkpoints and scalers used by the notebooks.
-In parallel, the notsensor folder hosts notebooks like `makeEstimationWithPDF_PyramidAttnCNNOPT.ipynb` for experiments with a pyramid attention architecture.
-Keeping these files together ensures that every summary statistic can be traced back to the specific sensorwise predictions that produced it.
+Evaluating a pre-trained model with a standard notebook means loading its checkpoint, setting the mask for the desired sensors, and running inference on every trial.
+In contrast, the notsensor workflow never reprocesses the raw data.
+It simply parses the spreadsheets created by the sensorwise notebooks.
+This separation keeps the heavy GPU inference step distinct from the lightweight aggregation stage so you can regenerate tables or figures in seconds without rerunning the full evaluation.

-The subfolder `notsensor/DenseModel/` contains pre-generated outputs for the dense reference networks.
-You can inspect those results without first running the sensorwise notebooks.
-The additional `makeEstimationWithPDF_*` notebooks demonstrate alternative architectures or hyperparameters but still rely on the same merging routines.
+The sensorwise directory also stores model checkpoints under folders like `wDgModel` and `woDgModel`.
+The notsensor folder includes auxiliary notebooks, such as `makeEstimationWithPDF_PyramidAttnCNNOPT.ipynb`, and pre-generated dense results in `notsensor/DenseModel`.
+Keeping the inputs and outputs side by side ensures any summary statistic can be traced back to the original sensorwise predictions.
 ## Example workflow

 1. Train the desired model in `training/MODEL/`.